epogrebnyak/notes-pandoc/README.md

-# notes-pandoc
+# Reproducible research
-Started as "Markdown to PDF workflow using pandoc"

 ## Abstract

-Modern open-source computing and publishing tools make a promise of reproducible and promptly accessible research as well as faster experimentation.
+Open-source computing and publishing tools make a promise of promptly accessible and reproducible research which allows faster experimentation and better result discovery and dissemination.

+However, making research reproducible is a new skill.
-However, new skill aquisition is a cost and sustaining reproducible workflow from research inputs to finished publication is an investment.
+Aquiring such a skill is a cost and sustaining end-to-end reproducible workflow from research inputs to finished publication is an investment and requires commitment to high technical  standards.

-Choosing tools and techniques with low technical burden and good connectivity reduces these costs.
+Choosing tools and techniques with low technical burden and good connectivity options reduces these costs.

 ## Is authoring much different now?